Chris Popov

-Christopher Petrov Popov (born 26 October 2004) is a Welsh professional footballer who plays as a forward or midfielder for club Leicester City.
+Christopher Petrov Popov (born 26 October 2004) is a Welsh professional footballer who plays as a forward or midfielder for club Hartlepool United.
 He is a Wales under-21 international.

 Club career

+Leicester City

 Popov joined the Leicester City academy in 2021 after being released by Manchester United.
 On 27 August 2024, he made his senior debut for the club as a 73rd-minute substitute in a 4–0 EFL Cup victory against Tranmere Rovers.

 On 30 August 2024, Popov joined EFL League Two side Barrow on a season-long loan.
-He made his club and league debut a day later, starting in a 0–1 away win against Harrogate Town.
+He made his club and league debut a day later, starting in a 1–0 away win against Harrogate Town.
+He made 12 appearances in all competitions for Barrow.

+On 21 January 2026, Popov joined National League side Morecambe on loan until the end of the season.
+He made 18 appearances for Morecambe, scoring seven times and contributing four assists.

+On 24 May 2026, he was released by Leicester City following their relegation from the Championship.

+Hartlepool United

+On 27 June 2026, he signed for National League club Hartlepool United on a deal until June 2028.
+He started in the opening match of the 2026–27 season, a 2–0 home win against Barrow.
+His first goal came on 5 September in a 1–0 home win against Woking.

 International career

 Born in Wales, Popov is of Bulgarian descent and is eligible to play for both Wales and Bulgaria.